vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 desire to save time, I did at-home jogging for a shorter duration (about 15 minutes instead of the usual 30 minutes) and skipped strength exercises.

+## 2026-07-27: skipped all exercises

+On Monday 2026-07-27, I skipped all exercises.
+This was to fit in a Berkeley Bowl trip in the early afternoon, plus as part of a general effort to move my clock earlier after a significant delay introduced about 10 days ago from which I had failed to fully recover due to a lot to do per day.